bezabu/bb-treasure-hunter/README.md

 ## Features to implement

-### Pathfinding

-I attempted to write a pathfinding algorithm that would plot a path between two points, but was unsuccessful.

-### Customizable difficulty settings
+### Customizable Difficulty Settings

-Amount of treasure to find, amount of rocks or other obstacles.
+More options could be presented to the player at the start of the game such as the amount of treasure to find, amount of rocks or other obstacles.
 The nature of the game can be changed in a way so that finding treasure only adds time to a timer which is constantly counting down to game over.

-### Better terrain generation
+### More Features in Terrain Generation

 Given more time, I would like to enhance the terrain generation so that it looks more natural and poses more of a challenge to the player.
 Trees could be grouped together more, allowing for small clearings.
 More variation to the coasts, possibly even rivers extending into the island interior.
 Treasure could be prevented from spawning too close to other treasure.

-### computer controlled antagonist
+Elevation could be taken into account when moving the hunter with faster movement downhill and vice versa.

+### Computer Controlled Antagonist

-With pathfinding, it would be possible for another entity to hunt down the player, presenting more of a challenge and a fail state to the game.
+With a pathfinding algorithm, it would be possible for another entity to hunt down the player, presenting more of a challenge and a fail state to the game.
+On mobile devices, this would also eliminate the need for buttons as the player could simply select a cell to move towards.

 # Technologies